-News that your newborn child has a condition such as spina bifida can naturally cause you to feel grief, anger, frustration, fear and sadness.
-There's good reason for hope, however, because most people with spina bifida live active, productive and full lives — especially with encouragement and support from loved ones.
-Children with spina bifida can go on to college, hold jobs and have families.
+News that your newborn child has a condition such as spina bifida can naturally cause you to feel many emotions.
+It's important to know that people with spina bifida live active, productive and full lives — especially with encouragement and support from loved ones.
+Children with spina bifida can go to college, hold jobs and have families.

-Special accommodations may be necessary along the way, but encourage your child to be as independent as possible.
+Special accommodations may be necessary along the way.
+But encourage your child to be as independent as possible.

 Independent mobility is an important and appropriate goal for all children with spina bifida.
-This may mean walking with or without braces, using walking aids (such as canes or crutches), or exclusively using a wheelchair.
-Encouraging children to participate in activities with their peers can be beneficial, and caregivers can help adjust activities to accommodate physical limitations.
+This may mean walking with or without braces, using walking aids such as canes or crutches, or using a wheelchair.
+Encourage your child to engage in activities with peers.
+Caregivers can help adjust activities to accommodate physical disabilities.

-Many children with spina bifida have normal intelligence, but some may need educational intervention for learning problems.
-Some children experience difficulty with attention, concentration or language that requires treatment from professionals outside of school.
+Many children with spina bifida have typical intelligence, but some may need educational help for learning disabilities.
+They may have trouble with attention, concentration or language that requires treatment from professionals outside of school.

 If your child has spina bifida, you may benefit from finding a support group of other parents who are dealing with the condition.
 Talking with others who understand the challenges of living with spina bifida can be helpful.